Skip to main content

 Camping

 To find your way around the campsite and rummage through the tent, you only need a simple utility headlamp.
 A red light function will be useful, but you don’t need that top-of-the-line model with all the bells and whistles.
 If you expect to run your headlamp for hours, simply pack another several AAA batteries - three or six for three-cell headlamps and four or eight for a four-cell headlamp.
-If you’re on a budget, look no farther than Petzl’s Tikka or the Black Diamond Spot 350.
+If you’re on a budget, look no farther than Petzl’s Tikkina, but if you’re prepared to pay an additional $40 for more features, look at the Black Diamond Storm 450.

 Backpacking

 If you’re heading into the backcountry, your headlamp will likely be your only light source on most nights.
 Given that you might have to navigate difficult terrain after dark and in unpredictable conditions, you probably want something with a stronger beam (at least 300 lumens) and decent weatherproofing (IPX4).
-Both AAA-powered and hybrid designs are okay, since you can always replace spent batteries with fresh AA/AAA batteries, but think twice before buying a lithium-ion-only headlamp.
-You’ll need to pack a powerbank to keep it charged.
+Both AAA-powered and hybrid designs are okay, since you can always replace spent batteries with fresh AA/AAA batteries, but think twice before buying a headlamp with an integrated rechargeable battery.
+You’ll need to pack a power bank to charge it, and then it will be almost impossible to use it while it’s charging.

 Running